 How Does Vodka Enhance the Caviar Experience?

 Vodka is a time-honored pairing, especially in Eastern Europe.
-Traditionally served at Russian imperial courts, ice-cold vodka cleanses the palate while accentuating the roe’s briny richness.
+Traditionally served at Russian imperial courts, ice-cold vodka cleanses the palate while accentuating the roe's briny richness.
+While we are convinced historically, vodka was used to mask over aged fishy flavors in caviar, it has over the years remained a staple pairing.

 Best Vodka Styles for Caviar